 Alright, alright.
 Enough basking.
 What would happen to a single point of reality that has already been isolated from all others, if it were to be divorced from time, infinity, and paradox?

 See what I mean?
 The notion is a complex one.
 The simple term for a point of reality that has been isolated is a singularity.
 Check out my latest Passing Thought on my Thought Train for an elaboration of that concept.
 The go-to idea of disavowing or divorcing the singularity from time or infinity would be to call it a paradox.
 By taking paradox off the table of possibilities, one is left with a conundrum.
 What now?
 Does the point collapse, or does something else occur?

 Concepts are the basic building blocks of reality.
 Time and infinity are two of the biggest.
 Paradox serves as a gap-filler, or release valve.
 In any event, paradox does much to maintain cosmic continuity when reality is faced with alterations that bring into question its fundamental integrity.
 Taking time and infinity out of the equation, does just that.

 Without time, the space can have no past, present, or future.
 Infinity provides possibility.
 Without that, one might ask, just how limited is this space, and how is this point able to maintain its integrity?
+Since movement is a concept with a time component, without the element, does it mean nothing can move around within the space, and what would those implications be?
 Take paradox away as well, and if this point had a personality, it would be heading straight for an existential crisis.